software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 8
 >
-> Implement the tasks of the fourth user story, "As an user I want to provide a category for a reading recommendation so that I can organize my recommendations".
+> Implement the tasks of the fourth user story, "As a user I want to provide a category for a reading recommendation so that I can organize my recommendations".
 >
 > The implementation should look roughly something like this:
 >